U.S. Energy Corp. (USEG): History, Ownership, Mission, How It Works & Makes Money

 Initial capital/funding

-Specific initial funding details from 1966 are not widely publicized, but operations commenced focused on acquiring and exploring prospective properties.
+Specific initial funding details from 1966 are not public record, but the company's operations began with a focus on acquiring and exploring prospective properties, which is typical for early-stage resource firms.

 Year Key Event Significance

-1970s Initial focus on Uranium Established early operations in resource exploration, primarily targeting uranium during a period of high demand.
+1970s Initial focus on Uranium exploration Established early operations in resource exploration, targeting uranium during a period of high demand.

-1980s-2000s Transition to Oil & Gas Shifted strategic focus towards domestic oil and natural gas exploration and production, adapting to changing energy markets.
-Divested certain non-core assets.
+1980s-2000s Strategic shift to Oil & Gas Adapted to changing energy markets by moving core focus to domestic oil and natural gas exploration and production.

 U.S. Energy Corp.
 (USEG) Ownership Structure